Standing Water in Dishwasher? Quick Fix Guide (2026)

 Video: “How To Fix a Dishwasher That Won’t Drain” by The BeefMaster

 Standing water in the bottom of your dishwasher after a cycle almost always has a mechanical cause that you can fix yourself in 15-30 minutes.
-We have worked through this problem dozens of times: about an inch of water at the bottom is sometimes normal (some models keep a small amount to prevent seals from drying out), but a full tub of standing water signals a drain blockage.
+We have worked through this problem dozens of times: about an inch of water at the bottom is sometimes normal (some models keep a small amount to prevent seals from drying out).
+But a full tub of standing water signals a drain blockage.
 This guide covers every cause and the exact steps to clear it, in the order most likely to work.

 Quick answer